perforce/helix-authentication-service/README.md

 ## Development

 See the [development](./docs/Development.md) page for additional information regarding building and testing the service.
+For a description of the overall design of the application, see the [Design.md](./docs/Design.md) page.

 ## REST API